Plaquenil (Hydroxychloroquine Sulfate)

 Dosage Instructions

-For rheumatoid arthritis: Adults typically start with 2-3 tablets daily, which may be reduced to 1-2 tablets daily.
-For SLE and DLE: Adults typically take 2-4 tablets daily, which may be reduced to 1-2 tablets daily.
-For malaria prevention: Adults take 2 tablets once weekly on the same day each week.
-For malaria treatment: Adults start with 4 tablets, then 2 tablets six to eight hours later, followed by 2 tablets daily for the next 2 days.
-Children’s doses are calculated based on body weight.
+For rheumatoid arthritis, adults typically take 2-3 tablets daily, which may be reduced to 1-2 tablets.
+For SLE and DLE, adults take 2-4 tablets daily, also possibly reduced later.
+For malaria control, adults take 2 tablets weekly on the same day each week.
+For malaria treatment, the starting dose is 4 tablets, followed by 2 tablets six to eight hours later, and 2 more tablets on the next two days.

 What If You Miss a Dose?

-For rheumatoid arthritis, SLE, or DLE: Don’t double dose – just continue with your regular dose the next day.
-For malaria prevention or treatment: Take the missed dose as soon as you remember, then return to your normal schedule.
-If it’s almost time for your next dose, skip the missed dose.
+If you miss a dose for rheumatoid arthritis, SLE, or DLE, do not take a double dose; just continue with your next scheduled dose.
+For malaria, take the missed dose as soon as you remember, but skip it if it's almost time for your next dose.

 Available Tablet Strengths